dotnet/runtime/docs/design/features/objc-interop.md

 int b = ((int(*)(id,int))fptr)(blk, a);
 ```

 The lifetime of Blocks initially relies upon semantics similar to stack clean-up in C++.
 This makes lifetime management more complicated in .NET.
 A key take away here is that the runtime will always initially create a Block that is, according to Objective-C semantics, stack allocated.
-The contract for Blocks and how reference counting works means that if the Objective-C caller requires the Block longer than the current calling scope the Block should be copied (i.e. [`Block_copy`](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Blocks/Articles/bxUsing.html#//apple_ref/doc/uid/TP40007502-CH5-SW2)) and when the current managed calling scope is being left the created Block should be released.
+The contract for Blocks and how reference counting works means that if the Objective-C caller requires the Block longer than the current calling scope the Block should be copied (i.e. [`Block_copy`](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Blocks/Articles/bxUsing.html#//apple_ref/doc/uid/TP40007502-CH5-SW2)) and when the current managed calling scope is left the created Block released.

 **Method dispatch**